YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction/README.md

 This code is for the Penn Action dataset, and this dataset can be downloaded from [here](http://dreamdragon.github.io/PennAction/).

 #### Pretrained VGG-Net
 For training of the keypoints detector and image translator, we need pretrained VGG19-Net for computing perception loss.
-Pretrained VGG19 network can be downloaded from [here](https://github.com/machrisaa/tensorflow-vgg).
+It can be downloaded from [here](https://github.com/machrisaa/tensorflow-vgg).

 ## Train